Coronavirus – FAQs on managing a safe return to work

 Consulting representatives can be easier and more effective than trying to consult employees directly, especially when consultation needs to happen remotely and you could consider putting in place a representative body.
 If you do not want to set up a representative body, or you are concerned about the time it might take to do so, you can consult employees directly.
 To do this effectively without being able to hold physical meetings, you would need to consider open “town hall” meetings using apps such as Zoom, or other online employee survey tools.

-Employees who are on furlough are not allowed to do any “work” for the employer that furloughed them and employees placed on flexible furlough must not do any work during the hours you record them on furlough (although they can carry out training).
+Employees on the furlough scheme must not do any work during the hours you record them on furlough (although they can carry out training).
 The HMRC furlough guidance states that HMRC will not regard the duties and activities of employee representatives as “work”, as long as the representatives do not provide services to or generate revenue for or on behalf of your organisation or a linked or associated organisation.
 There is an argument that acting as a health and safety representative is more likely to be considered work than acting as a representative for collective redundancies, although the HMRC guidance does not draw this distinction.

 What if we are accused of breaching the government workplace safety guidance?